avkorablev/monitoring/README.md

 ## Manual start and tests

 Services can be started manually.
 It should work with any Python version newer than 3.7.
-However it was tested with Python 3.9 only.
+However, it was tested with Python 3.9 only.

 To install dependencies: